acgetchell/mundus-atrox/src/journals/fourth.md

 The party isn't surprised, but the Orcs have the high ground and the wind makes archery difficult.

-There are ten Orcs, with a fearsome leader and, as it becomes apparent, a Shaman.
+There are ten Orcs, with a fearsome War-Chief and, as it becomes apparent, a Shaman.
 The Shaman casts buffs on the attacking group which rushes downhill at the party. *Geral*, *Orky*, and *CoralKing* move to block.

 *Benjamin* and *Steve* shoot arrows with limited success.
-The unusual resistance of the Orcs to the Hexes and such from *Wulrif* and *Actias* indicates that the Shaman has countered some of their spells. *Tasbros* and *Tysnera* get some damaging spell strikes in.
-But the center is held by *Geral*, *Orky*, and *CoralKing*, who absorb the brunt of the warband's attacks.
+The unusual resistance of the Orcs to *Hexes* and such from *Wulrif* and *Actias* indicates that the Shaman has countered some of their spells. *Tasbros* and *Tysnera* get in some damaging spell strikes.
+But it is the center that is held by *Geral*, *Orky*, and *CoralKing*, who absorb the brunt of the warband's attacks.

 *CoralKing* goes down no less than three times, revived by *Viker* and *Calmul* before finally falling.
-His stand gives *Orky* and *Geral* time to deal with the Shaman and the other Orcs, until only the leader is left.
-His death strike is a mighty blow which nearly takes *Geral* with him.
+His stand gives *Orky* and *Geral* time to deal with the Shaman and the other Orcs, until only the War-Chief is left.
+The War-Chief's death strike is a mighty blow which nearly takes *Geral* with him.

 *Viker* heals *CoralKing* just before he takes the long dirt nap to join his ancestors.